 Slow it down — Scammers often create a sense of urgency so that they can bypass your better instincts.
 Take your time and ask questions to avoid being rushed into a bad situation.

-Take 5 Steps for Better Online Security
+Take 5 Simple Steps to Improve Your Online Security

 By taking these simple steps to strengthen your online security, you are setting yourself up for a safer online experience.